imnotdruish/portfolio/README.md

-# Portfolio Page Current work in Progress
+# Working with Svelte

-This is the furture portfolio page for resumes.
-I will be updating the page with projects as they are completed.
+This is a Portfolio page to work with Svelte.
+This is the first project with Svelte and still learning Svelte Framework.

 ## create-svelte